he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Orc.md

 ### Orc History

-Originating deep underground, orcs were driven upward when the [[Dwarf]] began their Quest for Sky.
+Originating deep underground, orcs were driven upward when the [[DATABASE/ancestry/Dwarf|dwarves]] began their Quest for Sky.
 Endless dwarf forces advanced from below, crossing into orc territory and inciting a war that lasted for countless orc lifetimes, with each new generation losing more ground.
 When finally driven to the surface, orcs discovered a world shrouded by ash.
-The nearby [[Human]] civilizations were unprepared for their anger and desperation as they battled their way to empire with dauntless ferocity.
+The nearby [[DATABASE/ancestry/Human|human]] civilizations were unprepared for their anger and desperation as they battled their way to empire with dauntless ferocity.

 ### Orc Holds

 Orc holds are large groups of orcs bound together by family, values, and loyalty.
-**Burning Sun**: Armed with their faith in [[Sarenrae]], the Burning Sun hold is dedicated to directing orc culture toward a more righteous path.
+**Burning Sun**: Armed with their faith in [[DATABASE/deity/Sarenrae|Sarenrae]], the Burning Sun hold is dedicated to directing orc culture toward a more righteous path.
 **Empty Hand**: The Empty Hand hold collects taxes from trade in Urgir to acquire top-quality weapons and armor.
 The hold's renown reached new heights after they led a recent victory over the Whispering Tyrant's undead forces.

 ### Orc Settlements